darkn3rd/script-tut/README.md

   - TCL
   - VBScript (WSH) [Windows]

-† Common consistent utilities may be utilized.
+† Common consistent utilities on Windows NT family††† of OSes may be utilized.

-†† Utilities available with either POSIX Utilities or GNU Core-Utils may be used.
+†† Utilities available with either POSIX Utilities [http://pubs.opengroup.org/onlinepubs/009696699/utilities/contents.html] or GNU Core-Utils [http://www.gnu.org/software/coreutils/] may be used.

+††† Windows NT family of OSes include Windows 2000, Windows XP, Windows 2003, Windows 2008, Windows 2012, Windows 7, Windows 8.1, and so forth.
+Essentially, desktop or server OSes that use the WindowsNT kernel, but may be marketed something else.

 In the future, I could expand to other languages such as LUA, JavaScript (Node.js).
 If I am really bored I could even do REXX, but I'll probably likely moe onto advanced topics in the given languages, as this is more bang for buck in audience, knowledge growth, and job skills.